Posted on September 30 2017

 • Physical therapy to increase hip strength and flexibility.
 You may do these exercises on your own, or a physical therapist may teach you how to stretch your hip muscles and use other treatments such as aquatic therapy, soft tissue massage, ice/heat with a compress (such as the ActiveWrap Hip Ice Wrap), and ultrasound.

 Surgery is rarely needed for hip bursitis.
-However, todays arthroscopic surgery techniques are far less invasive, and recovery is quicker and less painful.
+However, today's arthroscopic surgery techniques for hip bursitis relief are far less invasive, and recovery is quicker and less painful.
 Typical procedures are done on an outpatient (same-day) basis with the patient up and walking same day as surgery.
+Learning how to treat hip bursitis before surgery is required, however, is the best solution for hip bursitis relief.